 Merck & Co is now facing several lawsuits related to the use of the HPV vaccine.
 Lawsuits allege that the company concealed the known health risks associated with the use of the drug and misrepresented its efficacy against cervical cancer.
 Reported complications of the drug include postural orthostatic tachycardia syndrome (POTS), autoimmune disorders, premature ovarian failure, and in some instances, death.

 Victims who suffered debilitating health complications may be eligible for compensation through a Gardasil vaccine lawsuit and are strongly encouraged to contact an attorney.
 King Law provides dedicated representation for Gardasil victims and their families.
+We are currently investigating cases for individuals that received the vaccine in 2019 or later.
 Contact our office today to schedule a free, no-obligation consultation.

 On this page: